 The great thing about Whistler is that there are loads of things for non-skiers to do too.
 You can go zip-lining, tubing, snowmobiling, and even hop on an eagle watching tour.
 And there is plenty going on in the resort village to keep anyone entertained.

 The resort village is large and buzzing.
 There is an awesome vibe to the place and the après ski is something not to be missed.
 There are loads of bars, restaurants, hotels, and shops to keep you busy after a day on the slopes or on your day off.

 Revelstoke features the biggest vertical in North America and gets around 13m of powder every year.
-It has quite steep slopes that are left ungroomed and some interesting terrains like big open bowls and tree glades.
+It has quite steep slopes that are left ungroomed and some interesting terrains like big open bowls and tree skiing.
 It may sound like Revelstoke is more for experienced skiers but with the ski school plus beginner and intermediate slopes, it’s great for anyone wanting to learn or improve their skiing too.

 If you’re into heli-skiing Revelstoke has got you covered.
 Instead of having to book in advance and risk the weather, you can choose to hop in a helicopter or use the ski-lift each morning, giving you the ultimate flexibility to make the most of every day without an expensive commitment.

 At the base of the slopes is the Revelstoke resort village.
 It’s small and quaint with just one hotel, restaurant, bar, and coffee shop.
 You can also stay 5 minutes down the road in Revelstoke town which has a choice of bars, hotels, and restaurants.